-- Restriction on using the property to run a business.
+- Any restriction on using the property to run a business.

 - Information on restrictions on altering the property.

-- Whether or not the owner holds right to any roads that cross the property.
+- Whether or not the owner holds the right to any roads that cross the property.

-There are a number of burdens that will of course depend on the type of property or land in question.
-“A lawyer will be able to advise if any of the language used in the title deeds is confusing,” says Dyer.
+There are a number of burdens that will depend on the type of property or land in question.